 Although an earthquake destroyed many ancient buildings in 1117, there are still some pre-earthquake structures remaining.

 For example, Verona boasts a wonderfully preserved Roman amphitheater.
 It was built around 30 AD, and is the third largest in Italy, behind Rome’s Colosseum and the arena in Capua.
 Approximately 25,000 spectators could fill the seats!
-The amphitheater’s interior remains quite intact, and it’s still used for festivals and musical performances today.
+The amphitheater’s interior remains quite intact.
+In fact, the city still uses it for festivals and musical performances today.
 Here is a link to the official page for ticket and event information: Verona Amphitheater

 But Verona’s real claim to fame is Juliet’s House.
 You know, that Juliet.
 Romeo’s Juliet.